CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

   - Some programs simply ask the system for the date, time, amount of available memory or disk space, number of users, or similar status information.
   - Others are more complex, prorviding detailed performance, logging, and debugging information.
 Typically, these programs format and print the output to the terminal or other output devices or files or display it in a window of the GUI.
   - Some systems also support a *registry*, which is used to store and retrieve configuration information.
-- ***File management.*** Several text editors my be available to create and modify the content of files stored on disk or other storage devices.
+- ***File management.*** Several text editors may be available to create and modify the content of files stored on disk or other storage devices.
 There may also be specail commands to search contents of files or perform transformations of the text.
 - ***Programming-language support.*** Compilers, assemblers, debuggers, and intercepters for common programming language (such as C, C++, Java, and Python) are often provided with the operating system or available as a seperate download.
 - ***Program loading and execution.*** Once a program is assembled or compiled, it must be loaded into memory to be executed.
 The system may provide *absolute loaders*, *relocatable loaders*, *linkage editors*, and *overlay loaders*.
 Debugging systems for either higher-level language or machine language are needed as well.
 - ***Communications.*** These programs provide the mechanism for creating virtual connections among processes, users, and computer systems.
 They allow users to send messages to one anothers's screens, to browse web pages, to send e-mail messages, to log in remotely, or to transfer files from one machine to another.